ercrema/HERAChp.KandlerCrema/README.md

 2. Manually download and render the Rmarkdown file.

-Download the rmarkdown file by click [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd), move this to the current working directory, and type the following command:
+Download the rmarkdown file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd), move this to the current working directory, and type the following command:

-<a href="https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd" download>Click to Download</a>

 `rmarkdown::render("ChapterFigures.Rmd", clean=TRUE, output_format="html_document")`

 This option allow users to change the settings of the R markdown file.

-3. Download the rendered vignette file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.html).
+3. View the rendered vignette file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.html).

 This option does not require package installation of the package.